This document outlines the various steps involved with requesting a migration of your WordPress site into WiscWeb.

 It is imperative that Site Owners communicate with all site administrators and editors about the migration process.
 This is one of the most important pieces to a successful migration and usually the piece that is thought of last.
 A few helpful questions to help answer for recipients of these types of communications are:

-have the following benefits:
+Reviewing the training materials provides the following benefits:

 **Note: After experiencing issues with user roles, plugins, and site content of migrated sites and our multisite as a whole, we are no longer using the All-in-One Migration plugin to facilitate migrations into our multisite environment.

-There are a few options for single site migrations.Rebuilding the Site
+There are a few options for single site migrations.

-This type of migration involves evaluating current site content and rebuilding your site using the UW Theme and it’s predefined page elements.
-For this, simply request a new site using our New Website Request Form
+Rebuilding the Site (most common): This type of migration involves evaluating current site content and rebuilding your site using the UW Theme and it’s predefined page elements.
+For this, simply request a new site using our New Website Request Form.

 This option also has the most benefits to your site and its users:

 WordPress to WordPress: The service uses the native WordPress importer plugin for this.
 If this is an option for you, please see the related KB documentation: WiscWeb - WordPress UW Theme - Migrating a WordPress Site into WiscWeb

 The WiscWeb Service team has worked with multiple schools, colleges and departments on campus for large migration efforts:

 We understand that migration efforts can be stressful for all of those involved and require a great deal of thought and planning; thus, we require a meeting between the service team and the party looking to migrate.
 In this meeting we will discuss scope, roles and responsibilities, communications, timeline, needed documentation and any constraints either party has.
 Please send your request to firstname.lastname@example.org.